Sculptor, Jo Lathwood has been commissioned to make a new public artwork for 13 – 17 Dean Street in St Pauls, Bristol.

 Taking inspiration from Portland Square’s rich history, CIPHER is a response to the key moments that the local area has witnessed; from a boot and shoe factory, to a derelict bomb site, to an area of large scale immigration, to the birth of Ujima Radio and now to accommodation for students.

 Fabricated out of bronze, coloured steel to complement the red bricks within the new architecture, CIPHER is a large panel of laser cut patterns inspired by the forms used in the boot and shoe industry.
 With the help of a key, the patterns reveal a coded message to the public.
-Jo would like the message to be inspired by St Paul’s current community and looks forward to the future of the building being a place associated with learning and education that references the site’s recent history.
+Jo wanted the message to be inspired by St Paul’s current community and looks forward to the future of the building being a place associated with learning and education that references the site’s recent history.